manavkashyap2453-cell/Employee-Salary-Sql-Analysis/README.md

 max(Experience_Years)-min(Experience_Years) as experienc
 from employees;
 ```
+* Average experience: '9.9000'
+* Range of experience: 19

 7. What are the different Education Level and order them according to their count?
 ```sql